Pritham13/PD_notes/Floor Planning/Floor Planning.md

 -  Standard Cells
 -  Macro + Halo (area around the macro where nothing must be placed)
 -  Interconnects
+>Note :  Macro is a predefined and reusable blocks of logic which can perform specific tasks
 ## IO Cells
  -  special cells through which a chip communicates with the external world
  ![[Pasted image 20240825123043.png|300]]